andrew-k-21-12/summaries/Pro Git by Scott Chacon and Ben Straub.md

 Markers are more configurable rather than regular login-pass access.
 Using auth increases the allowed rate of requests per hour.

-4. It's possible to store large files outside the remote repository with [Git Large File Storage](https://git-lfs.github.com/).
+4. It's possible to store large files outside the repository (both local and remote) with [Git Large File Storage](https://git-lfs.github.com/).
 LFS replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git,